rackerlabs/support-how-to/content/cloud-servers/allow-web-traffic-in-a-firewalld-software-firewall.md

         sudo firewall-cmd --reload

 After you complete the preceding steps, you have configured your server to allow HTTP and HTTPS web traffic through your `firewalld` software firewall.
-If you configured your website to accept traffic on 80/443, you should be able to visit both the HTTP and HTTPS version of your website.
+If you configured your website to accept traffic on 80/443, you should be able to visit both the HTTP and HTTPS versions of your website.